rcc-uchicago/murals/questions.md

 * How many images?
 * How many images per location?

----
+## Main purpose of the desired tool

 Is the following summary of the situation correct?

-You have a large collection of mural images and you'd like a web-based tool for exploring this collection.
+You have a large collection of mural images and you'd like **a web-based tool for exploring this collection.**

 The basic entities for which you have data are:
 * sites
 * artists
 * **images**

-The tool envisioned is a single-page web app that would enable the user to filter the collection by a particular set of image features (site, region, artist, date, etc.).
+The tool envisioned is **a single-page web app that would enable the user to filter the collection by a particular set of image features (site, region, artist, date, etc.).**

-In particular, the web app should enable the user to filter the collection by mural site.
-Mural sites should be represented by markers on a map of the Chicago region.
+In particular, the web app should **enable the user to filter the collection by mural site.**  Mural sites should be represented by markers on a map of the Chicago region.
 If a user clicks on a mural site, the table of images should be updated to only list images related to the site clicked.

 If so ...